AdarshAddee/wiPhish/README.md

 php -S localhost:8080
 ```

-### Hope you will use this tool for your learning and educational purpose.
-That's the purpose of this tool I made.
+> <b>Hope you will use this tool for your learning and educational purpose.
+That's the purpose of this tool I made.</b>

 # Dhanyawad 🙏🏻❤